-15. The skylark is scornful of the earth.
-That is why it:
+- 15. The skylark is scornful of the earth.
+That is why it: - a.

-- a.
 Sings

 - b.
-Is happy

-- c.
 Flies above

-- d.
-All false

-16. Only by acquiringcan any poet equal the joyful singing of the skylark.
+- 16. Only by acquiringcan any poet equal the joyful singing of the skylark.

 - a.
 The skylark's musical skill

 - b.
 The skylark's ability to fly

-- c.
-The skylark's wisdom

-- d.
-All false

-17. In the singing of the skylark, Shelly finds which is unattainable by human beings.
+- 17. In the singing of the skylark, Shelly finds which is unattainable by human beings.

 - a.
-Sadness
+Ecstasy

 - b.
-Depression

-- c.
-Ecstasy

-- d.
 Ugliness

-18. The skylark is of human suffering as also of the sad satiety of love.
+- 18. The skylark is of human suffering as also of the sad satiety of love.

 - a.
 Ignorant

 - b.
 Aware

+1. During the Victorian Age, rich landowners were turning into businessmen because:

+- a.
+Agriculture suffered a lot of problems at that time.

+- b.
+It was the age of industrialization.

+- The weather was not suitable for planting.

 - c.
-Knowledgeable

-- d.
-Observant

-- 1. During the Victorian Age, rich landowners were turning into businessmen because: - a.
-Agriculture suffered a lot of problems at that time. - b.
-It was the age of industrialization. - c.
-The weather was not suitable for planting. - d.
-All false - 2.
-One of the following does NOT apply as a characteristic of Victorian age: - a.
+The wear d.
+All false

+2. One of the following does NOT apply as a characteristic of Victorian age:

+- a.
 People became less adventurous and had no individual initiative. - b.
 It was age of imperialism. - c.
 It was an age of scientific progress in which great scientists and thinkers lived. - d.
 Faith in the reality of progress